What Are Inhalants?

 Most inhalants are short-acting CNS depressants, and the ones that aren’t closely mimic the effects of CNS depressants.

-Generally, people experience mild highs that last for a short time — normally in the order of minutes — so they tend to be taken repeatedly to extend the high.
+Generally, people experience mild highs that last for a short time—normally in the order of minutes—so inhalants tend to be taken repeatedly to extend the high.

-To help an Inhalant addict, call our 24/7 hotline at for more information.
+To help an inhalant addict, please call our 24/7 hotline free at for more information.

 Video: What Is Huffing Freon?

-The side effects are, again, what you’d expect from depressants:
+The side effects of inhalants are, again, what you’d expect from depressants: